- videocam Live Webinar with Live Q&A

 The panel will review these and other critical issues:

-- What are the typical motivations behind corporate reorganizations, and how do they affect the deal structure?
+- What are the typical tax, regulatory, and business motivations behind corporate reorganizations, and how do they affect deal structure?

 - How do state and foreign laws vary in their treatment of internal reorganizations?

-- How can a reorganization be structured to minimize the tax impact?
+- How can a reorganization be structured to minimize tax impact and preserve tax attributes?

 Unlimited access to premium CLE courses: